Front end observability

 I've been reading the book Observability Engineering by Charity Majors and thinking about how to apply the ideas to front end development.

-I find most interesting the concept of a structured event - an event "which captures everything that occurred while one particular request interacted with your service"
+She describes the concept of a structured event - an event "which captures everything that occurred while one particular request interacted with your service" (Chapter 5).

-Translating this into the world of front end, a structured event might capture everything that happened during a user interaction or receipt of an HTTP response.
-This might be done by placing event publishing calls at key points in the code, similar to how we might place console.log statements for local debugging.
+On the front end, a structured event might capture everything that happened during, say, a user interaction or receipt of an HTTP response.
+This might be done by placing logging calls at key points in the code, similar to how we might place console.log statements for local debugging.

 Observability points for typical front end applications: HTTP, user and browser events